tiberlab/tibercad/manual/Sphinx/Complete/modules/DriftDiffusion.rst

 --------------------

-The ``Physics`` block contains generic options for the bulk physical model and the definition of submodels.
+The ``Physics`` block contains generic options for the bulk physical model and the definition of the submodels.
 The generic options are:

  ``thermal_simulation``
      If you are doing coupled electrothermal simulations,